Meet Clyde - the cuddly Commonwealth mascot

 Join the assembly debate

-Use the comments box below to tell BBC World Class what you talked about in your assembly.
+Use the comments box below to tell BBC Commonwealth Class what you talked about in your assembly.